Get started

 This feature is currently in beta.
 To try it, follow the steps below to enable it for your network using Tailscale v1.48.2 or later.

-Enable Mullvad Exit Nodes
+Enable Mullvad exit nodes

 1. In the General settings page of the admin console, scroll down to Mullvad VPN.

-2. Click Configure.
+2. Select Configure.

 Configure devices for Mullvad access